 How to set up a community group

-Setting up a community group can be a hugely rewarding experience; creating a group where people can come together to do something productive, help others or provide support is an integral part of community life.
+Setting up a community group can be an enriching and beneficial experience for all those involved.
+Being able to come together to do something productive such as help others or provide support is an integral part of community life.

-Once the vision is in place there are various factors that need to be considered and good planning and thorough forethought at the beginning stages can save a lot of wasted effort or work further down the line.
-Here are some points to consider if you’re thinking of starting your own community group.
+Once you have your vision, there are various factors that need to be considered.
+Good planning and thorough forethought at the initial stages can save a lot of wasted effort further down the line.
+Here are some questions to consider if you’re thinking of starting your own community group:

 Learn from others